-Migraines are so common, there's a special name for people who suffer from frequent migraines: migraineurs.
-Yet, loved ones don't always understand the migraineur's condition, and even if they do, serious headaches can be highly disruptive to family time and marriages.
+Migraines are so common, there's a special name for people who get them: migraineur.
+Yet, loved ones don't always understand the condition, and even if they do, serious headaches can put a strain on time with spouses, family, and at work.

 Migraine Pain and Children

-There is more recognition of migraine headaches in the workplace today.
-Being open about your condition with your supervisor can help resolve many issues that could impact your job performance.
-You could say, "I sometimes show up late because I wake up with migraine pain.
-I need to treat it before coming to work.
-I will make up the lost time.
+More people are aware of migraines today than in years past, so it’s likely that your boss and co-workers will understand the toll they take on you.
+Being open about your condition with your supervisor can help resolve many issues that could affect your job performance.
+You could say, "Sometimes I wake up with migraine pain, and I need to treat it before I come to work.
+I may come in late, but I will make up the lost time.
 Is that something that will work for you?"
 Most bosses will understand.
-On average, migraineurs take about four days off from work a year because of migraine pain.
+On average, migraineurs take about 4 days off from work a year because of migraine pain.